verrazzano/verrazzano/install/README.md

 ## 2. Do the install

-Install using xip.io, OCI DNS or manual DNS configuration.
-In xip.io and OCI DNS cases the DNS records will be automatically configured for you.
-In manual mode you must create the DNS records manually.
+For an OKE cluster, see [Install using xip.io](#install-using-xip-io) or [Install using OCI DNS](#install-using-oci-dns).
+For OLCNE, see [Install using manual DNS](#install-using-manual-dns).
+In xip.io and OCI DNS, the DNS records will be automatically configured for you.
+In manual mode, you must create the DNS records manually.

 ### Install using xip.io
 Run the following scripts in order: